jameshkramer/docs/docs/standard/linq/modify-office-open-xml-document.md

 ## Example

 This example finds the first paragraph element in the document.
 It retrieves the text from the paragraph, and deletes all text runs.
-It creates a new text run that consists of the first paragraph text that has been converted to upper case.
+It creates a new text run that consists of the text of the first paragraph converted to upper case.
 It then serializes the changed XML into the Open XML package and closes it.

-The example operates on Office Open XML document [Create the source Office Open XML document](create-source-office-open-xml-document.md).
-It uses classes found in the WindowsBase assembly, and types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.
+The example operates on Office Open XML document described in [Create the source Office Open XML document](create-source-office-open-xml-document.md).

+It makes use of the following:

+- The `StringConcatenate` extension method, defined as part of the example.
+- Classes found in the WindowsBase assembly.
+- Types in the <xref:System.IO.Packaging?displayProperty=nameWithType> namespace.

 ```csharp
 public static class LocalExtensions